 Low Risk Merchant Accounts – These businesses are typically restaurants and retail businesses.

-Medium Risk Merchant Accounts – website or retail stores that sell health and beauty products, telecommunication and utility services, lawyer offices and political organizations.
+Medium Risk Merchant Accounts – websites or retail stores that sell health and beauty products, telecommunication and utility services, lawyer offices and political organizations.

 There are many businesses that are extremely difficult to underwrite for including many online auction websites, online pharmacies, online gun stores, businesses involved in tourism, businesses who sell health and nutrition supplements or businesses who sell products with broad health claims.
 If you fall under one of these industries, give SecureGlobalPay a call today as they have many relationships that specialize in these business types only.